-We’ve been talking about the importance of website backup in my recent post series – Common WordPress Mistakes to Avoid in 2015.
+We’ve been talking about the importance of website backup in my recent post series – Common WordPress Mistakes to Avoid.
 In fact, the issue tops the list!
 But many of us are under the false impression that backing up a WordPress site is difficult, or even time-consuming.
 In today’s post, we’ll try to reverse that notion.

 Today we’ll learn how to configure the free BackWPup plugin to automatically backup your WordPress site to the cloud.
 Once you’re done with this tutorial, you’ll be able to schedule automated backups, into any upload destination along with a host of configuration options.
 You won’t have to spend any more time configuring or maintaining backups – all of that will be done automatically.